fiskl-accounting/help-docs/docs/Core-Features/Accounting/multi-journal-entries.md

 ---
 title: Multi Journal Entries
 sidebar_position: 3
-description: Understanding and managing multi-currency journal entries in Fiskl
+description: Understanding and managing multi-currency journal entries
 toc_min_heading_level: 2
 toc_max_heading_level: 4
 tags:
   - Accounting
-  - Journal Entries
+  - Journal entries
   - Multi-currency
-  - Financial Reports
+  - Financial reports
 ---

 Multi Journal entries in Fiskl allow you to create multiple debit and credit entries across different accounts and currencies in a single transaction.
 This powerful feature is particularly useful for accountants and businesses dealing with complex, multi-currency transactions.

 <details>
-<summary>Why are Multi Journal entries important?</summary>
+<summary>Why are multi journal entries important?</summary>

-Multi Journal entries are essential because they:
+Multi journal entries are essential because they:
 - Allow for complex accounting adjustments in a single transaction
 - Support multi-currency entries with automatic FX rate adjustments
 - Provide a comprehensive view of related transactions across accounts